-Robert Langer was selected in the LSIPR 50 2016 publication for his influence on the life sciences industry.
-Langer was featured in the business and innovation section, as LSIPR reports.
+Jane Philpott was selected in the LSIPR 50 2017 publication for her influence on the life sciences industry.
+She featured in the government and policy section, as LSIPR reports.